snailtail/pypong/README.md

 # pypong
-a simple pong game in python
+a simple pong game in python, using pygame